gogonzo/runner/README.md

 ### Running aggregations `(mean|sum|min|max)_run`

 Runner provides basic aggregation methods calculated within running windows.
-Below example showing some functions behaviour for different arguments setup.
+Below example showing some functions behavior for different arguments setup.
 Let's take a look at 8th element of a vector on which `min_run` is calculated.
 First setup uses default values, so algorithm is looking for minimum value in all elements before actual (i=8).
 By default missing values are removed before calculations by argument `na_rm=TRUE`, and also window is not specified.
 The default is equivalent of `base::cummin` with additional option to ignore `NA` values.
 In second example within window k=5, the lowest value is -3.
-In the last example minimum is not available due to extistence of `NA`.
+In the last example minimum is not available due to existence of `NA`.
 Graphical example is reproduced below in the code.

 ![running minimum](vignettes/images/running_minimum.png)